 S. No. Name of Director Background 1.
-Vivek Bhargava - Executive Director Vivek Bhargava, a PGDM from IIM Calcutta with over thirty-fryears of successful track-record in the field of investing, corpor finance and capital markets.
+Vivek Bhargava - Executive Director Vivek Bhargava, a PGDM from IIM Calcutta with over thirty-five years of successful track-record in the field of investing, corporate finance and capital markets.
 He has been the Executive Chairman of WealthBridge for over fifteen years.
 He supports the proprietary investment and trading activities of the Company.
 2. Anshu Bhargava - Executive Director Anshu Bhargava, a Chartered Accountant, has a very impressive track-record of investing in the stock markets over the last thirty years.
 With a strong focus on fundamental analysis, she focuses on long term investment opportunities.
 She is currently the Executive Director of the Company.
 She handles the investment activities of the Company.
 3. Ramanuj Lahoti - Director Ramanuj Lahoti, a member and former Director of the Hyderabad Stock Exchange, has been in stock broking for over 30 years and has a very successful track-record as an investor and trader in the stock markets.
 He is currently on the Board of HSB Securities & Equities Limited.
-4. Karn Bhargava - Whole Time Director Karn Bhargava is a postgraduate in Securities Markets from the National Institute of Securities Markets and has over 7 years of experience in analyzing companies in the listed space as well as start-ups.
-He has been actively involved in the field of research and fund management in WealthBridge after having worked in research at PCS Securities Limited.
+4. Karn Bhargava - Whole Time Director Karn Bhargava is a Chartered Financial Analyst and postgraduate in Securities Markets from the National Institute of Securities Markets and has over 8 years of experience in analyzing companies in the listed space as well as start-ups.
+He has been actively involved in the field of research and fund management in WealthBridge after having worked in research at

+PCS Securities Limited.
 He also supports the proprietary investment and trading activities of the Company.
-5. Avantika Bhargava - Whole Time Director At WealthBridge, she has worn several hats and is currently handling research and investment in the debt and equity markets.
+5. Avantika Bhargava - Whole Time Director Avantika Bhargava, a Chartered Accountant by profession, has over 7 years of experience in WealthBridge Capital Advisors Private Limited.
+At WealthBridge, she has worn several hats and is currently handling research and investment in the debt and equity markets.
 Her current role as a Research Analyst is to identify suitable opportunities in the debt and equity markets.
 She is also the Principal Officer of the Portfolio Management Services business of the Company.